sara-soomro/Project/README.md

 # Walmart Customer Analysis 🚀

-## 📖 Project Overview
+## 📖 Problem Statement
 This is the final project of the Data ZoomCamp 2025 (https://github.com/DataTalksClub/data-engineering-zoomcamp) focuses on building a robust data pipeline to process and visualize Walmart Sales Data.
 The goal is to extract  dataset from Kaggle ,  store in GCP and transform them using Spark and dbt in BigQuery, and create insightful visualizations using DataStudio Looker.

 With a fully automated ETL pipeline orchestrated by Kestra, the project ensures data is collected, processed, and made available for analysis seamlessly.
-The final output is a set of interactive dashboards that help analyze Walmart sales trends across different dimensions like gender and  purchase Category
+The final output is a set of interactive dashboards that help analyze Walmart sales trends across different dimensions like gender and  purchase Category .
+Identifying  **Top-selling product categories** and **Customer spending patterns based on gender**

+## 📖 Project Overview
 The data pipeline consists of the following major stages:

 Extract: Walmart sales data is pulled from an external API using Kestra